angular/angular/aio/content/guide/docs-style-guide.md

 The opening and ending `#docregion` lines designate any lines of code between them as being included in the code snippet.
 This is why the import statements outside of the `class` `#docregion` are not in the code snippet.

-For more information on how to prepare example app files for use in guides, see [Source code markup](#source-code-markup).
+For more information on how to prepare example application files for use in guides, see [Source code markup](#source-code-markup).

 ### Code snippet options